lassekongo83/zuki-themes/README.md

 ##### Todo list
   * Squish bugs.
-  * Try to get rid of nautilus specific fixes and use a global fix.
+  * Try to get rid of application specific fixes and use global fixes.
   * Whatever else I've forgotten.